 The Inland Route

 The Hume Highway route is the most direct at nearly 900km long and takes about 10 hours to drive through Central Victoria and the country of NSW.
-There are some great small towns along the way such as Yackandandah, Holbrook, Glenrowan, and Beechworth.
+There are several great small towns along the way, including Yackandandah, Holbrook, Glenrowan, and Beechworth.

 🚌 The Ultimate Road Trip: Sydney to Brisbane by Bus